How to Make Fans for Lunar New Year

-Chinese New Year is just around the corner on January 28th!
-In honor of this joyous occasion, we asked our crafty friend Brandy to share a fun and simple craft to celebrate Chinese New Year.
+Lunar New Year is a festival typically celebrated by Asian countries such as China, Vietnam, and Korea.
+The celebration begins on the second new moon after the winter solstice, which signals the beginning of spring.
+With this special holiday comes food, parades, and the presence of friends and family.
+To honor this joyous occasion, we asked our crafty friend Brandy to share a fun and simple craft to celebrate Lunar New Year.
 What did she come back with?
-An adorable DIY fan activity!
-This is a great activity for little globetrotters to engage their crafty side, as well as a wonderful way for parents to showcase their child’s artwork.
+An adorable fan craft!
+This is a great activity for little globetrotters to engage their crafty side, as well as a wonderful way to celebrate different cultures.

-Check out how we make paper fans using plain white paper (copy paper offers the best weight).
-You can either have the kids decorate their paper first or use solid colors.
+Check out how we made paper fans using plain white copy paper.
 Better yet, do you have pages and pages of your child’s art and drawings stacked up in the kitchen?
-This is a great craft to turn that art into an object!
+This is a great way to turn that art into an object!

 Step 1: Score each paper on the 1/2″ mark.
 You can fold it without scoring, but scoring will help children get even folds all the way across.

-Step 3: Using a glue stick or hot glue, adhere each fan piece together until you have one seam left then glue a craft stick to each side.
-Close with a mini hair band and it is ready to travel with you!
+Step 3: Using a glue stick or hot glue, glue each fan piece together until you have one seam left.
+Next, glue a craft stick to each side.
+Close with a mini hairband and it is ready to travel with you!